Chart Color Schemes

 Casuarina ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Casuarina showed lower cultural diversity with 82.3% born in Australia, 91.0% being citizens, and 95.0% speaking English only at home.
-Christianity was the dominant religion at 50.9%.
-Judaism, at 0.4%, was overrepresented compared to Regional NSW's 0.1%.
+Casuarina's cultural diversity was found to be below average, with 82.3% of its population born in Australia, 91.0% being citizens, and 95.0% speaking English only at home.
+The predominant religion in Casuarina was Christianity, comprising 50.9% of the population.
+Notably, Judaism was overrepresented, making up 0.4% compared to the regional average of 0.1%.

 Frequently Asked Questions - Diversity